Banco Santander S.A. (SAN) vs. Its Peers: A Comparison

 Sponsored

-During the last 5 trading sessions, SAN rose by +0.27%, which changed the moving average for the period of 200-days by +22.44% in comparison to the 20-day moving average, which settled at $3.61.
-In addition, Banco Santander S.A. saw 25.76% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SAN fell by -2.13%, which changed the moving average for the period of 200-days by +33.45% in comparison to the 20-day moving average, which settled at $3.66.
+In addition, Banco Santander S.A. saw 24.41% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for SAN